 We have invested and may in the future invest in credit risk transfer securities, or "CRTs."
 CRTs are designed to transfer a portion of the mortgage credit risk of a pool of insured or guaranteed mortgage loans from the insurer or guarantor of such loans to CRT investors.
 In a CRT transaction, interest and/or principal of the CRT is written off following certain credit events, such as delinquencies, defaults, and/or realized losses, on the underlying mortgage pool.
 To date, the vast majority of CRTs consist of risk sharing transactions issued by the GSEs, namely Fannie Mae's Connecticut Avenue Securities program, or "CAS," and Freddie Mac's Structured Agency Credit Risk program, or "STACR."
-These securities have historically been structured as unsecured debt of the related GSE, but where the principal payments and principal write-offs are determined by the prepayments, delinquencies, and/or realized losses on a reference pool of mortgage loans guaranteed by such GSE.
-However, in 2018, Fannie Mae's CAS program began structuring some of its offerings as real estate mortgage investment conduit, or "REMIC," securities, and Freddie Mac followed suit in 2019.
-It is anticipated that in the future Fannie Mae and Freddie Mac may issue CRTs with a variety of other structures.
+These securities have historically been unsecured and subject to the credit risk of the underlying mortgage pool.
+In the future, Fannie Mae and Freddie Mac may issue CRTs with a variety of other structures.